PERMANENT CURE TO

 A long-term study of 33 patients with schizophrenia, along with 71 control subjects for comparison, confirmed that those taking anti-psychotic drugs lost brain volume more quickly than average through the aging process.
 Whereas study subjects in the control group lost brain volume at a rate of 0.5 percent per year over a nine-year period, patients treated with anti-psychotic drugs for schizophrenia lost 0.7 percent per year — consistent with the average cognitive aging process for someone aged 34 to 43.
 These promising’ drugs that actually gained FDA approval have turned into disasters for many patients.

 The good news is that there is hope for healing and permanent CURE for Bipolar/Schizophrenia/SchizoAffective via CONSUMMO.
 By cure I mean the cessation of delusions and hallucinations as they are explored psychodynamically, and a gradual titration off of medication, with the cure lasting— without continuing any medication.
 CONSUMMO is made on an order, based on extensive medical history, it is not like prescription or over-the-counter medication where the same kind of drug is given to every patient, each patient receives specialized treatments.
 It is all "natural", no chemical added or preservative.
 CONSUMMO herbs are grown by us and in most cases we import quality herbs to complement our production which is done to ensure result and quality.
 It is always subjected to comprehensive & practical approach of testing equipped with high-performance to ensure its quality free of pesticides, contaminants, heavy metals and solvents and by doing, we ensure efficacy, purity and proper dissolution.
 CONSUMMO herb extracts are non-alcohol base which is why it is far effective.
 While most commercially available extracts are made with an alcohol base, we make use of other type of solvents- vinegar — to absorb the flavors of our herbs.
 These solvents and the extracts made from them are safe to consume for those who want to avoid alcohol in their diets.
 It stimulate the brain to maintain a state of alertness and also improves mental capabilities in brain.
 It alleviates insomnia.
-It is naturally safe even to those that may not have used Herbal medicine.
-The golden fact is use of our herbal treatments is independent of any age groups.
+It is naturally safe even to those that may not have used Herbal medicine. .
 It is liquid, and it has no bitter taste or irritating odor.
 It can be shipped anywhere in the world!
 A certified and tested herbal products you can trust for good health and general well-beings.
 We have use this medicine on more than a thousand patients from different countries, who are permanently free of schizophrenia and now living a better and fulfilled life.
 CONSUMMO open up the path to a true and successful/lasting recovery and enable you to be able to eventually put all of your distressing experiences behind you.
 Instruction on how to gradually switch to CONSUMMO comes along with the medicine, so there wouldn't be any relapses.

 Money Back Guarantee